hms-dbmi/viv/README.md

 # viv
-A viewer for high bit depth, high resolution, multi-channel images.
+A viewer for high bit depth, high resolution, multi-channel images using DeckGL over the hood and WebGL under the hood.

 ## Build
 To build the component, alone via `rollup` use `npm run-script build-component`.